*Article contains affiliate links.

-If there is anyone who NEEDS to be wearing compression stockings or socks, its nurses (or anyone who is one their feet for 12+ hours a day!).
+If there is anyone who NEEDS to be wearing compression stockings or socks, its nurses (or anyone who is on their feet for 12+ hours a day!).
 There are 3 reasons for this:

 Nurses already put a lot of stress on their bodies, we don’t need more!
 (Read more about the benefits of compression stockings here).
 Since I started wearing compression stockings my legs feel noticeably better and more energized at the end of a shift.
 I started wearing them out of necessity when I was pregnant and was able to continue working as an ER nurse until I was almost 8 and a half months pregnant!
 I have always felt good about the fact that I have a job that is not sedentary.
-But as it turns out being on my feet for such long hours can actually be worse for your health then sitting all day.
-So how are we supposed to continue working as busy healthcare professionals AND prevent prevent some of these insidious chronic issues?
+But as it turns out being on my feet for such long hours can actually be worse for your health than sitting all day.
+So how are we supposed to continue working as busy healthcare professionals AND prevent some of these insidious chronic issues?
+Cue, compression stockings!

-Compression stockings help increase circulation of blood flow and oxygen by helping increase the velocity, or speed of blood flow.
+Compression stockings help increase the circulation of blood flow and oxygen by helping increase the velocity or speed of blood flow.
 By squeezing on the legs, the veins carrying blood to the heart are compressed.
 Think of how when you squeeze a hose, it squirts the water out faster.
 With compression stockings, the same volume of blood is able to move up the leg, but it has less area in which to move.

 I know, I know.
 This is SUPER boring information.
 But its good information to know for your leg health!
 Choosing the right compression stockings can be difficult if you do not understand what the levels of compression actually mean.
 Compression stockings have a range of numbers to indicate how much graduated compression the garment has.
 Here is a quick and dirty breakdown:

 (The unit of measurement (mmHg) is called “millimeters of mercury” which is a measurement of pressure, also used in blood pressure.
 It is basically a measurement for how tight the compression on your legs is.)
 The sweet spot for medical professionals on their feet all day falls in the 20-30 mmHg range or sometimes 30-40mmHg depending on how much compression you are looking for.
 You should discuss compression stockings with your doctor, especially if you have any medical issues.
 Keep in mind that you get what you pay for.
 Generally speaking with all products, if the price seems too good to be true, then it probably is.
 The same concept applies to compression stockings.
 Trust me when I say I learned this the hard way!

 So glad you asked.
 The best compression stockings for nurses are the ones you actually wear!
 Here you go…

 There are enough occupational hazards being a nurse already.
 Sacrificing my leg health is just not worth it.
 I can’t believe I wasn’t wearing compression stockings sooner.
 As long as I am working as an nurse I will wear compression stockings or socks for every single shift.
 Pain and discomfort due to my hard work as an RN is so not OK with me.
 I refuse to have future circulation and venous issues due to the fact that I worked hard as a nurse.
 Are you a nurse concerned with effects of being on your feet all day?
 Have you tried wearing compression stockings?
 What are your thoughts?
 I love hearing from other nurses!
 Sarah, Mother Nurse Love